Skip to main content

 • Bound water – held within the cell walls

 Free water leaves the wood first during drying and has little effect on size.
 Bound water loss, however, causes the wood fibers to contract, leading to shrinkage and dimensional change.
+This distinction matters more than most people realize — while free water is leaving, the board stays roughly the same size, which can give a false sense that the timber is stable when it isn’t.

 The point at which all free water has left the timber but bound water remains is called the Fiber Saturation Point (FSP), usually around 28–30% moisture content for most species.